Traditional university qualifications are predominantly theory-focused and give the student a broad knowledge using proven academic learning styles.

 An applied qualification combines the theoretical components of traditional studies combined with a focused approach giving students real-world skills and applicable concepts geared toward their chosen career path.
 Applied qualifications are a response to the growing industry need for work-ready graduates.
 For this reason, graduates with an applied qualification are highly desirable and the likelihood of employment is increased.

-As a full-time student, each year of your course must be completed within 12 months.
-You will then achieve your bachelor degree by studying 24 subjects over a 3 year timeframe.
+As a full-time student, each year of your course can be completed within approximately 12 months.
+You will then achieve your bachelor's degree by studying 24 subjects over a 3 year timeframe^.
 Undertaking 30 hours of study per week should see you successfully complete your qualification within this timeframe.
-Each subject has specific deadlines based around your study plan which you must meet.
+Each subject has specific deadlines based around your study plan which you are required to meet.

 You may undertake your studies part-time instead, however, this will extend the duration of your course.
 Feel free to ask the Student Admissions Team about this option.